 If I express milk with a breast pump, can I help my baby?

-My baby is already 4 months old, and I haven’t noticed the 3-month growth spurt, is that possible?
+My baby is already 4 months old, and I haven’t noticed the 3-month growth spurt.
+Is that possible?

-When will this growth spurt be over?
+When will this breastfeeding crisis be over?

 Is there anything I can do to make it easier?